alxhslm/alxhslm.github.io/content/posts/latex/index.md

 tags=['development']
 +++

 I have recently started to use LaTeX again to write my CV after a long hiatus.
-A lot has changed since I wrote my PhD thesis using LaTeX, both in terms of the available tooling and my knowledge of modern software development practices.
+A lot has changed since I wrote my PhD thesis using LaTeX back in 2020, both in terms of the available tooling and my knowledge of modern software development practices.
 Therefore I made some significant updates to my LaTeX workflow which I will describe below.

 ## Switching to VS code as an IDE